 Being objective about this site is impossible for us: Phoebe grew up here after her parents moved from the east coast in 1980 expressly to farm this land.
 Why a family would uproot and relocate to a farm near the quiet town of Forestville is a story in itself.
 Suffice it to say that the lure of restoring an abandoned property on rolling hills, surrounded by redwood forest, a mere eight miles inland from the Pacific Ocean was simply too great to resist.
 And so the restoration began in 1980.

 Perched like a saddle between ridgelines in Pocket Canyon, the site is the beneficiary of cooling morning and afternoon fog, which rolls in reliably from the ocean.
 Shale and fractured sandstone soils are well suited to the Chardonnay planted in 1980 to the Old Wente Clone, followed in 2001 by Pinot Noir plantings of Swan and Calera clones.
-The vineyard is farmed biodynamically, with our blocks located on the north facing side, allowing for an extended growing season.
+The vineyard is farmed biodynamically, with our blocks located on the north-facing side, allowing for an extended growing season.

-But this site simply begged for wine grapes, specifically Chardonnay, with its classic Goldridge sandy loam soils, and the location just above the fog line, offering abundant sunshine with cool ocean breezes.
+Tucked away just east of the town of Occidental, Charles Heintz Vineyard is one of the region’s oldest historic vineyard sites.
+This site simply begged for wine grapes, specifically Chardonnay, with its classic Goldridge sandy loam soils, and the location just above the fog line, offering abundant sunshine with cool ocean breezes.
 These almost four-decade-old vines are one of the oldest Chardonnay vineyards on the Sonoma Coast.

 Defying conventional wisdom of the 1980s, Heintz Vineyard has since proven to be superb Chardonnay terroir, its inherent richness balanced by bright acidity and briny minerality.
-We happily share the organically farmed section with a fellow winery.
+We happily share the organically farmed section with a fellow winery, Littorai.
 While the fruit ripens slowly due to vine age, patience has its rewards: not only is the quality outstanding, but also the contrast of this Chardonnay to our other Chardonnays shows what this varietal is capable of.

-HELLENTHAL “Old Shop Block” / Sonoma Coast / Monopole
+HELLENTHAL “Old Shop Block” \ Monopole

 This site captivates us for several reasons.
 The soil is comprised of a mixture of fractured sandstone and highly decomposed sandstone soils, which provide ideal grounds for Pinot Noir.
-Second, these dry farmed vines are home to own rooted Calera clone – the only own rooted vines that Ceritas farms- which allows a direct translation from the soil to the vine.
-Most importantly, the wine bears forth-great earth concentration, bright red fruit and lingering tannins.
+Second, these dry-farmed vines are home to own-rooted Calera clone – the only own-rooted vines that Ceritas farms- which allows a direct translation from the soil to the vine.
+Most importantly, the wine bears forth-great earth concentration, bright red fruit, and lingering tannins.

-Clearly we like this neighborhood.
+We like this neighborhood.
 Elliot Vineyard is tucked between Hellenthal Vineyards and the easternmost boundary of the Hirsch Vineyard.
 We were drawn to this site, planted in 1981 to the Mt.
 Eden clone of Pinot Noir, partly because of its unique perch, but primarily because its soils offer exactly what we look for in a Pinot vineyard.

 Escarpa has the distinction of being our closest vineyard to the coast, thus our coolest site, as well as the first Pinot Noir vineyard we farmed.
-Only 6 miles from the Pacific Ocean, it rests in a steep southeast-facing canyon perpendicular to neighboring Joy Road, and experiences a very long growing season.
+Only 6 miles from the Pacific Ocean, it rests in a steep southeast-facing canyon perpendicular to neighboring Joy Road and experiences a very long growing season.
 Planted in 1978, the vineyard soils are unique to the Sonoma Coast and rarely found elsewhere.
 Highly fractured soils, comprised of uplifted blue schist chert and quartz, intermixed with serpentine/greenstone, provide ideal drainage, while finer clay facilitates water retention.

 Often harvested as late as the second or third week of October, Escarpa fruit has established the stylistic benchmark for Ceritas Pinot Noir.
-Moderate in alcohol and abundant in flavor and complexity, this Pinot Noir displays darker fruits with great natural acidity, long fine tannins and earth.
+Moderate in alcohol and abundant in flavor and complexity, this Pinot Noir displays darker fruits with great natural acidity, long fine tannins, and earth.

-HACIENDA SECOYA / Anderson Valley / Monopole
+HACIENDA SECOYA \ Monopole

 We are thrilled to make wine from this vineyard in the Deep End of Anderson Valley, as it provides an insightful contrast to our Pinots from other appellations.
 The Deep End of Anderson Valley is renowned as an optimal growing area for cool-climate Pinot Noir, due to cool ocean air penetrating throughout the valley.
 Named for the surrounding redwood forest, this southwest-facing vineyard sits on an elevated bench just above the valley floor, a stone’s throw from the town of Navarro.
 The vines were planted in 1995 to the Pommard clone in soils that are volcanic in origin and sandstone-based, with an attractive red hue revealing the greater than average iron content.
 A high proportion of clay enables reliable water retention, keeping the vines hydrated throughout the growing season.